ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

     line containing the delimiter `EOF`) to a file called `$INPUT1`, which is *distance_analysis1.in* (i.e. for the first replica) i.e. the input file read by cpptraj.
-The file *distance_analysis1.in* will contain all the instructions that the program cpptraj needs to perform the analysis.
+The file *distance_analysis1.in* will contain all the instructions that the program cpptraj needs to perform the analysis:

     ```
     # Cpptraj input file for replica 1 #